Derivative work: Significance, history and social context

 Derivative works represent the majority of the human cultural, scientific and technological heritage, as exemplified by the proverb about "standing on the shoulders of giants."
-The number of derivative works has been adversely impacted by the introduction of the copyright law, which made them illegal in numerous circumstances, and positively by the spread of the copyleft ethos in the last 20th and early 21st century.
+The number of derivative works has been adversely impacted by the introduction of the copyright law, which made them illegal in numerous circumstances, and positively by the spread of the copyleft ethos in the late 20th and early 21st century.

+The term derivative work was coined during the copyright law revision process in the United States that culminated in the Copyright Act of 1976.
+It was needed to simplify the language used in the prior copyright statute, which enumerated the types of adaptations of pre-existing works that could be copyrighted as new works.

 Application of derivative-work copyright

 Originality requirement

 For copyright protection to attach to a later, allegedly derivative work, it must display some originality of its own.
 It cannot be a rote, uncreative variation on the earlier, underlying work.
 The latter work must contain sufficient new expression, over and above that embodied in the earlier work for the latter work to satisfy copyright law's requirement of originality.

 Although serious emphasis on originality, at least so designated, began with the Supreme Court's 1991 decision in Feist v.
 Rural, some pre-Feist lower court decisions addressed this requirement in relation to derivative works.
 In Durham Industries, Inc. v.
 Tomy Corp. and earlier in L. Batlin & Son, Inc. v.
 Snyder. the Second Circuit held that a derivative work must be original relative to the underlying work on which it is based.
 Otherwise, it cannot enjoy copyright protection and copying it will not infringe any copyright of the derivative work itself (although copying it may infringe the copyright, if any, of the underlying work on which the derivative work was based).